uv-genai/ebpf-meter/README.md

 The tool is useful for maintaining the untracked networks without manually calculating bitmasks.

+Note that, because loops are forbidden in eBPF kernels, a `#pragma unroll` directive is used to unroll the loop and the array length is a static constant.
+The maximum number of iterations to be considered for a full unrolling varies with the compiler and the compiler version and in some cases can be dynamic based on the analysis the compiler does of the code.

 ## License

 GPL (required for eBPF programs using GPL-only helpers)